This einkorn biscuits recipe is made with white Einkorn flour. I love them and you will too. Einkorn flour is my favorite flour. You've got to try it!

 - They are really good "free form."
 I usually take the last of the dough and just make a biscuit by hand.
 That's the one we all fight over.
 Come to think of it, I should probably just make them all by hand . . .

-- If you don’t have buttermilk, just put in 2 tsp lemon juice or white wine vinegar with whatever milk you are using and it kind of sours it and turns it in to “buttermilk.”
+- If you don't have buttermilk, just put in 2 teaspoon lemon juice or white wine vinegar with whatever milk you are using, and it kind of sours it and turns it into "buttermilk."

 Einkorn Biscuits Recipe

 - Cook Time: 12 minutes

 - Total Time: 27 minutes